Skip ahead >>

 All the Universal Analytics properties would no longer be in use after July 2023, so it’s time to prepare yourself for the upcoming changes.
 From then onwards, users will be able to use the Google Analytics 4 properties as Universal Analytics will stop collecting data.

-Google Analytics 4 Vs Universal Analytics
+Google Analytics 4 Vs Universal Analytics (GA4 vs GA3)

 Before you get too involved in the new features of Google Analytics 4, let’s deep dive into the fundamental shifts.
+Some of the main differences between GA4 and GA4 are the following:

 - Mobile and Web all in one: